raspberrypilearning/paint-box/en/step_1.md

 --- /no-print ---

 --- print-only ---
-You will be able to click on the green flag to start, and use the mouse to move the pencil and hold down the left mouse button to draw.
-Clicking on a colour will change pencils.
+You will click on the green flag to start, and you'll use the mouse to move the pencil and hold down the left mouse button to draw.
+Clicking on a colour will change pencil colours, and clicking on the eraser will change to the eraser!

 ![showcase](images/showcase.png)
 --- /print-only ---